Protecting children from unintentional injuries Attorney

 If this article sounds similar to a recent experience that you or a loved one have suffered from, please don’t hesitate to contact us online or call (859) 578-4444 to schedule a free consultation!

-Attorney Ronald E. Johnson of Schachter & Hendy concentrates on legal issues surrounding children’s injuries.
+Louisville personal injury attorney Ronald E. Johnson of Hendy Johnson Vaughn Emery concentrates on legal issues surrounding children’s injuries.

 USA Safe Kids is an organization dedicated to helping children and their families.
 According to their website, the children at the highest risk of injury are younger children, males, minorities, and poor children.
 USA Safe Kids feel it’s important to educate parents about how they can protect their children and reduce this significant risk of injury.